Strumenta/kolasu-languageserver-library/README.md

 4. run the `createVscodeExtension` gradle task
 5. run the `launchVscodeExtension` gradle task

+## Features

+Only a subset of the [Language Server Protocol] messages are supported for now.

+Thankfully, most of the infrastructure messages are covered.
+This include:
+* [Lifecycle messages] like initialize and exit
+* [Document synchronization] messages like did open or change a file
+* [Workspace features] like workspace symbols and file watchers
+* [Window features] like showing notifications and progress of tasks

+From here on, development can focus on implementing [language features].
+For now, only `definition`, `references` and `documentSymbols` are implemented and tested.

 ### Initialization

+Here is a table to explain the initialization process of the language server:

 | Client                                | Server                                    | Notes                                                                        |
 |---------------------------------------|-------------------------------------------|------------------------------------------------------------------------------|